wp-plugins/scrapeazon/readme.txt

 = 1.0.2 =
 * Fixed secret key character validation that prevented some API keys from working
+* Fixed a typo (missing quotation mark) in the readme/installation instructions

 = 1.0.1 =
 * Reduced calls to the AWS Product Advertising API to increase performance